 Air Quality Notifications

 Air pollution can have significant health impacts.
-Cooperation from the community will help people who are at risk during this period.
+Cooperation from the community will help people who are at risk during burn bans.
 Those most at risk are children, the elderly, pregnant women and those with difficulty breathing and with heart and lung problems.
 Those at risk should avoid outdoor exercise and minimize exposure to outdoor pollution as much as possible.

 - Burn Advisory: September 20-27, 2012

 - December 7 - December 20, 2011.

 More information on Tribes with Class 1 Redesignation: http://www.fcpotawatomi.com/air-resource-program/class-i-redesignation/class-i-for-tribes

 The Federal Air Rules for Indian Reservations (FARR) are air quality regulations established to protect human health and the environment within the boundary of the reservation.
 The rule which affects most Tribal members is the burning rule.